 The Wooden Wear’s branding portrays a sense of calmness that makes for a relaxing shopping experience.
 It stands out to visitors, because it contrasts with the high-pressure sales environment that can come with shopping for luxury jewelry.

 Pieces are affordable, yet crafted with a radiant elegance that allows them to be worn for all kinds of special occasions.
-Each piece is unique, yet the Wooden Wear’s strong branding makes it easy for shoppers to stylishly mix and match their favourite items.
+Each piece is unique, yet the Wooden Wear’s strong branding makes it easy for shoppers to stylishly mix and match their favorite items.

-From hobbyist to full time: How to start a CNC business
+How to start a CNC business

 How do you go from tinkering with a CNC machine in your garage or basement to owning a successful CNC business?
 It might seem daunting now, but remember that every successful entrepreneur started in the exact same place.